J4S0Nc/Useful.Utilities/Useful.Utilities.md

 ---
-# IisManager
+# Useful.Utilities.IisManager

 IIS Server Manager Wrapper. can be used for local and remote IIS settings

 ---
-# IisManager.ApplicationSslFlags
+# Useful.Utilities.IisManager.ApplicationSslFlags

- Application level Ssl Flags
+Application level SSL Flags

-#### IisManager.#ctor(System.String)
+#### Useful.Utilities.IisManager.#ctor(System.String)

- Initializes a new instance of the [IisManager] class connected to a remote computer
+Initializes a new instance of the[Useful.Utilities.IisManager]class connected to a remote computer

 | Parameter | Description |